-Intent of Measures To provide adequate services of water for the protection of PBP Table 6.8c buildings during and after the passage of a bush fire, and to locate
+Intent of Measures To provide adequate services of water for the protection of PBP Table 6.8c buildings during and after the passage of a bush fire, and to locate gas and electricity so as not to contribute to the risk of fire to a Water Supply building.
+Performance Criteria Acceptable Solution Compliance Complies

-Water Supply gas and electricity so as not to contribute to the risk of fire to a building.
-Performance Criteria Acceptable Solution Compliance An adequate water supply for firefighting purposes is installed and maintained reticulated water is to be provided to the development, where available Complies Activity serviced by reticulated water supply. water supplies are located at regular intervals. the water supply is accessible and reliable for firefighting operations. fire hydrant spacing, design and sizing comply with the relevant clauses of AS 2419.1:2005; hydrants are not located within any road carriageway; and reticulated water supply to SFPPs uses a ring main system for areas with perimeter roads.
-To Comply Fire hydrants will be designed and installed in accordance with AS2419:2021. flows and pressure are appropriate fire hydrant flows and pressures comply with the relevant clauses of AS 2419.1:2005 To Comply Fire hydrant flows and pressures comply with the relevant clauses of AS 2419.1:2005 the integrity of the water supply is maintained. all above-ground water service pipes external to the building are metal, including and up to any taps.
-To Comply All above-ground water service pipes external to the building are metal, including and up to any taps. water supplies are adequate in areas where reticulated water is not available NA To Comply Mains water available
+An adaquata watar availy for rationated water is to be A otivity conviged by ratio data d An adequate water supply for reticulated water is to be Activity serviced by reticulated firefighting purposes is installed provided to the development, water supply. and maintained where available water supplies are located at fire hydrant spacing, design and regular intervals. the water sizing comply with the relevant To Comply supply is accessible and reliable clauses of AS 2419.1:2005; Fire hydrants will be designed for firefighting operations. hydrants are not located within and installed in accordance any road carriageway; and with A\$2419:2021. reticulated water supply to With A32417.2021.
+SFPPs uses a ring main system for areas with perimeter roads. flows and pressure are fire hydrant flows and pressures To Comply appropriate comply with the relevant clauses of AS 2419.1:2005 Fire hydrant flows and pressures comply with the relevant clauses of AS 2419.1:2005 the integrity of the water supply all above-ground water service To Comply is maintained. pipes external to the building are metal, including and up to All above-ground water service any taps. pipes external to the building are metal, including and up to any taps. water supplies are adequate in NA To Comply areas where reticulated water is not available Mains water available